ESG strategy: Improve ESG Ratings and Drive Positive Change with Perception Tracking

 A recent study by MSCI found that companies with better ESG scores usually deliver a higher return to shareholders over the past decade.

 Developing a strong ESG proposition can help your company gain access to new markets and further expand into existing ones.
-Governing authorities are more likely to offer access, approvals, and licenses if they trust the corporate actors.
+Governing authorities are more likely to offer access, approvals, and licenses if they trust the corporate actors and recognize the transparency of their ESG reporting.

 “Evidence is emerging that a better ESG score translates to about a 10 percent lower cost of capital, as the risks that affect your business are reduced.”